nmakel/solaredge_setapp/README.md

 ## Installation

-To install, either clone this project and install using `distutils`:
+To install, either clone this project and install using `setuptools`:

 ```python3 setup.py install```